cmrnprry/BodyPerceptionStudy/README.md

 `orderType.APP` and `orderType.FRIDGE` are used for indicating where a food item originated

-`quizResult.AGREE`, `quizResult.DISAGREE`, and `quizResult.INDIFFERENT` are used to indicate the user response to a magazine quiz
+`questionResult.AGREE`, `questionResult.DISAGREE`, and `questionResult.INDIFFERENT` are used to indicate the user response to a magazine quiz

 ## FUNCTIONS
 While scripting, keep the following functions in mind: